syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

 - Replace: pause and warn when replacement might be wrong (ambiguous reader syntaxes; lost comments, comments that can't non-ambiguously be assigned to rewritten code)

+- There could be something much better than pp to format the replacement, or pp should be improved.